igarag/dotfiles/README.md

 <img align="left" width="90" height="80" src="./docs/tiling-window.png">[PopShell ](https://github.com/pop-os/shell) is a great and powerful tool for Linux distributions with Gnome as desktop environment that automatically manages the windows of the operating system by placing them in a logical way.
 At the same time, it adjusts keyboard shortcuts using the Vim shortcut map.

 ![](./docs/tiling-example.png)

+## MailSpring

+MailSpring is an Open Source and powerful mail client.

 ## Command line tools